-Some time ago, I realised me and basically all of my friends standing on two legs.
-Such a realisation, huh?
-And now I have to disappoint you - these legs are not the ones that you put your jeans on.
+Some time ago, I realized me and basically all of my friends standing on two legs.
+Such a realization, huh?
+And now I have to disappoint you – these legs are not the ones that you put your jeans on.
 But they still do take us from one place to another.
-Like from being a blacksmith to becoming a jewellery artist with 47 studded crowns.
+Like from being a blacksmith to becoming a jewelry artist with 47 studded crowns.
 Yes, I am talking about the legs metaphorically here.
 I am talking about the principle of duality and about making differences match.
-Like does my dear friend from Estonia - jewellery designer (and wine drinker) Hans Kristian Mänd.
+Like does my dear friend from Estonia – jewelry designer (and wine drinker) Hans Kristian Mänd.

 Hans Kristian, the floor is yours!

 What personal and professional roads have led you to where you are now?